Some Remarks on Lower Bounds for Queue Machines (Preliminary Report): Analysis of Lower Bound Proofs for Queue Machines

-In \cite{Vollmar70} several separation results are presented related to the Chomsky Hierarchy.
-At the heart of the proofs is an argument claiming a quadratic lower bound on the time required to accept a certain language.
+In \cite{Vollmar70} several separation results related to the Chomsky Hierarchy are presented.
+At the heart of the proofs is an argument claiming a quadratic lower bound on the time required to accept a certain language in a restricted way described below.
 We will review the proofs of these results.